 Summer seems long gone, autumn leaves are on the trees and winter is fast approaching.
-If you’re anything like me, your last holiday is a fading memory and the daily grind at home is well established.
-Now is the perfect time to organise a winter city break before the rain, cold and short days gets you down.
+If you’re anything like me, your last holiday is a fading memory and the daily grind at home is well-established.
+Now is the perfect time to organise a winter city break before the rain, cold and short days get you down.

 Venice is the most unique city in the world.
 It’s an incredible place worth visiting at least once in your life if you can.
 Walking along the canals, across the famous bridges and squares or cruising on a water taxi will take you past some of the most unforgettable views.

-Zagreb is a compact city split into the Upper Town and the Lower Town.
-Both have interesting sights and attractions with the Upper Town being a little more medieval and the Lower Town more baroque.
+Zagreb is a compact city split into an Upper and Lower Town.
+Both have interesting sights and attractions, with the Upper Town being a little more medieval and the Lower Town more baroque.

 Timisoara was the biggest surprise of my Romania road trip a few years back.
 I’d read so much about the Revolutions of 1989 and how the Romanian Revolution started in Timisoara.
-I wanted to get a visual on the locations I’d read about and expected a rather gloomy atmosphere to match the difficult history.
+I wanted a visual of the locations I’d read about and expected a rather gloomy atmosphere to match the difficult history.

-Many of the attractions are just as good in winter as in the warmer months.
-Prague Castle for one.
-There are museums and churches within the castle complex and if you time your visit right you can watch the changing of the guard.
+Many of the attractions are just as good in winter as in the warmer months, especially Prague Castle.
+There are museums and churches within the castle complex and if you time your visit right, you can watch the changing of the guard.

 If you want to start your day in Prague with a relaxing coffee and brunch, plan your mornings with the help of my Prague coffee shop guide.